nicolaswill/codeql-workshop-dangling-pointers-c/README.md

 With the *points-to* map implemented we can find *uses* of dangling pointers.

 Implement the class `DanglingPointerAccess` that finds uses of dangling points.

+#### Hint
+- You will need to use `TVariableOutOfScope`, but `TVariableOutOfScope` binds an `LocalVariable` to the specific `ControlFlowNode` at which it went out of scope; the `LocalVariable` and `ControlFlowNode` that the `PointerDereferenceExpr` references may be different.
+Therefore, use a ["don't-care expression"](https://codeql.github.com/docs/ql-language-reference/ql-language-specification/#don-t-care-expressions).